 After the marriage Saverikannu left for Saigon with his young wife, leaving the Villa Aroume under the care of the relatives of his late wife, Aroume.
 In Saigon they resided in their large villa.
 It was a two floor Franco-Vietnamese colonial structure, made up of large and airy rooms, thick and circular white pillars, with a veranda in the first floor and a huge sprawling garden at the rear.
 It was located at 76, rue Paul Blanchy (presently Hai Bha Trung), a posh and verdant avenue, ambling past barracks and red-tiled public buildings, skirting past the Place de la Cathedrale to the lush and exhuberant green gardens as reported by Harry Hervey.
 At the back of the mansion, there was an octagonal spacious room with a cupola.
 All this was surrounded by a large garden.
 Two imposing terra cotta lions, which symbolised the power and prestige of Saverikannu, were placed on either side of the balustrade in the front, overlooking the road.
 There were two cherubim, the same as in Villa Aroume in Pondicherry, which mounted the iron-gated entrance of the villa on either side.
 It was in this villa that Saverikannu started a new page in his marital life.

 Very soon his wife gave birth to a girl child on 17th August 1920.
 She was named after the Greek goddess Helen (Helene).
 In Tamil, she was known as Elenamma.
 In order to express his joy at the birth of the first child, he named his residence as Villa Helene.
-The second child was a boy, born on 28 April 1922 in Saigon.
-He named him as Samson, after the biblical Samson who was known for his strength and power.
-The third was a girl, born on 25 December 1923 in Saigon, whom he named as Delphine, once again after the name of a Greek goddess.
-The fourth was a son, born on 10 March 1925 in Saigon, whom he named as Jacob, after the biblical Prophet Jacob.
+Saverican had three other children three boys and one girl.

 The last son was born on 11 September 1926 at Cap Saint Jacques, a sea-side resort down the Saigon river (presently known as Vung Tau), where Saverican had vast landed properties in the old market area just in front of the magnificent beach.
 Saverikannu named him Goliath, after the giant warrior of the Philistines who confronted little David of the Jews.
 On the basis of the names that Saverikannu chose for his children, we could ascertain that Saverikannu had some knowledge of the Greek legends and the Old Testament.
 He particularly chose for his sons the names of biblical personalities known for their vigour and strength.

-But the choice of the name Goliath for his last son was something unexpected and unusual, for Goliath is considered Tamil Heroes of French India 59 portance to the good and the bad, symbolised by the names in the Bible.
+But the choice of the name Goliath for his last son was something unexpected and unusual, for Goliath is considered as a symbol of evil in the Bible.
 For him what counted most were names that demonstrated strength and power.
 Goliath for him demonstrated that strength and power and therefore he did not see any reason why he should not name his son as Goliath.
 He even did not heed to the advice of close family members and even the French priests of the Catholic church of Saigon, not to name his son as Goliath, who was deemed ill-fated and evil by one and all.
 But Saverikannu had a mind of his own and was not of the superstitious type.
 He went ahead and named his son as Goliath.

 Incidentally by a strange coincidence, that action proved to be his undoing.
 Goliath did not survive long and passed away a few months after his birth.
 Saverikannu could not bear the shock.
 Very soon his health deteriorated almost unexpectedly.
 He actually developed an incurable disease in the form of a boil or a malignant growth in his back.
 The French doctors of Saigon could do nothing to cure him of his boil.
 Even at this stage, he donated 10 piastres to the French War Victims Fund in Indochina, while his nephew who was under his benevolent care then do-nated 3 piastres.